 FACULTY comprise both full-time and part-time (adjunct) teaching staff at Bermuda College, whose subject areas are usually housed within one of the Divisions of the College.

-SUPPORT STAFF are usually non-teaching employees whose responsibilities and areas of expertise are found in various Departments of the College.
+SUPPORT STAFF are usually non-teaching employees whose responsibilities and areas of expertise are found in various Departments of the College

-FACULTY AND SUPPORT STAFF: p.
-142 - 145
+FACULTY AND SUPPORT STAFF p.
+146 - 148

-Executive Office 142
+Executive Office 146

+Bookstore 146

+Business Services 146

+Centre for Human Resource Development 146

-Centre for Learning and Academic Success (C.L.A.S.)
+Centre for Learning and Academic Success (CLAS) 146

-Bookstore

-Business Services
+Communications 146

-Counselling and Career Centre 142
+Counselling and Career Centre 146

-Centre for Human Resource Development

-Communications

-Division of Arts & Science 142
+Division of Arts & Science 146

-Division of Business, Hospitality & Technical Education
+Division of Business, Hospitality & Technical Education 147

-Division of Nursing & Allied Health
+Division of Nursing & Allied Health 148

-Division of Professional and Career Education
+Division of Professional and Career Education 148

-Facilities & Security Management
+Facilities & Security Management 148

-nformation Technology Services
+Information Technology Services 148

-Library
+Library 148

-Student Enrolment Registration and Records
+Student Enrolment Registration and Records 148

-Directory 145
+GENERAL DIRECTORY 149